TheRensselaerIDEA/HEALS2/risk_browser/README.md

 At the moment, the code is not particularly clean.
 There are a few different variable-naming conventions, minimal comments at times, and out-of-date commands that have been commented-out instead of removed.

+The two scripts `ui.R` and `server.R` contain all of the browser's code.
+You need both of them in the same directory to run it.

 The `analytic` subdirectory contains all of the NHANES datasets used for the browser.
 The dataset structure was designed to be easily usable in the browser, so there's a lot of redundant variables in them.

+The file `allNames.csv` contains the full names of all the NHANES variables.